 Revenue Growth & Market Exposure

-The company is focusing to grow its high potential businesses (Asia, Global WAM, group insurance in Canada) through the expansion of its distribution network, and product and service offerings and is estimating to generate two-thirds of its core earnings from these businesses by 2022.
+The company is focusing to grow its high potential businesses like Asia, Global WAM, and group insurance in Canada through the expansion of its distribution network, and product and service offerings and is estimating to generate two-thirds of its core earnings from these businesses by 2022.
 These businesses represented 57% of Manulife’s total core earnings in 2019 improving from 55% in the prior year.

-Manulife is a recent Canadian Dividend Aristocrat with an attractive dividend yield of ~7%.
-It has delivered annual dividend increases averaging at 11% CAGR per annum over the last five years.
-The company’s last annual dividend hike was 23% and it has a reasonable payout ratio of 40% currently.
+Manulife is a recent Canadian Dividend Aristocrat with a dividend yield of 4.6%.
+It has delivered annual dividend increases averaging at more than 11% CAGR per annum over the last five years.
+The company’s last annual dividend hike was 12% and it has a reasonable payout ratio of 42% currently.
 Manulife has returned over $900 million of capital to shareholders since the start of the NCIB and DRIP programs.
-The company has also decided to no longer issue shares from treasury at a discount in accordance with DRIP and will continue to purchase shares in the open market.

-Manulife’s diverse businesses provide ample cash flow to sustain operations without the need of external funds.
-The company has compounded its EPS growth at a rate of 22% over the last decade.
-It has also delivered strong operating results during the same time.
-The company enjoys a sound capital position with increased financial flexibility.
+Manulife’s diverse businesses provide ample cash flow to sustain operations without the need for external funds.
+The company has compounded its EPS growth at a rate of ~13% over the last decade.
+The company enjoys a sound capital position with increased financial flexibility and a LICAT ratio of 155%.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|